codeThatThinks/ianglen.me/_posts/2014-01-02-Flashing Turnigy Multistar ESCs with Simonk.md

 ---
 title: Flashing Turnigy Multistar ESCs with Simonk
+permalink: /projects/400mm-x-quadcopter/updates/flashing-escs/
+category: project-update
+project: 400mm-x-quadcopter
-image: flashing-turnigy-multistar-escs-with-simonk/post.jpg
+image: flashing-escs.jpg
 image-position: 70%
-category: quadcopter
 ---

-As I have begun to learn more and more about this whole quadcopter thing, I've heard many people recommend replacing the stock firmware that comes with ESCs with a custom firmware that is specifically tuned for multicopters.
+As I have begun to learn more and more about this whole quadcopter thing, I've heard many people recommend replacing the stock firmware that comes with ESCs with a custom firmware, Simonk, that is specifically tuned for multicopters.

 The SimonK firmware, named after the creator who is known as SimonK on the forums, provides smoother throttle response and should give better all around performance when used in a multicopter configuration.
 Supposedly it can also increase the refresh rate and has less bugs than the stock firmware.

 So I decided to flash my four Turnigy Multistar 30 amp ESCs which are part of my quadcopter.